 Students majoring in secondary education must also complete the licensure program requirements in any of the following content areas: art education, biology, chemistry, English, French, mathematics, physical education, health, music education, physics, Spanish, and social science.
-Students must provide documentation from the Office of Academic Records and Registration that they have filed a formal declaration to pursue a double major in a content area and secondary education.
+Students provide documentation from RavenZone that they have filed a formal declaration to pursue a double major in one of the above-listed content areas.
 (Refer to major or content area in this catalog for licensure requirements.)

 Changes in Kansas State Department Licensure requirements will preclude requirements established by Benedictine's School of Education.
-Students will complete the college's general education requirements in addition to the following courses:
+Students will complete the College's general education requirements in addition to the following courses:

-General Education:
+General Education\:

-Science
+Science /-8 hours

-Introductory Statistics 4 hours
+Mathematical Reasoning 4 hours

+(Introductory Statistics recommended)

 World Civilization

 Sociology (SOCI-1000, NASC-2300, 3 hours

-or SOCI-2350)
+SOCI-2350, or SOCI-3250)

 General Psychology

-^{} A grade of 'D' will not be accepted in Education courses or the General Education courses that are specifically required for Elementary and Special Education majors.
+\ A grade of 'D' will not be accepted in Education courses or the General Education courses that are specifically required for Elementary and Special Education majors.

-^{} Elementary Education majors satisfy the college six credit hour requirement in the Historical Foundation by taking one American History course and one World Civilization course.
+\\ Elementary Education majors satisfy the college six credit hour requirement in the Historical Foundation by taking one American History course and one World Civilization course.

-Teacher Education Program: Professional Education Core 22 hours EDUC-2200.
-Introduction to Education EDUC-2220, Psychoeducational Development EDUC-2222, Psychology of Individuals With Exceptionalities EDUC-3312, School as Community EDUC-4451, Philosophy of Education EDUC-4455.
-Differentiated Instruction EDUC-4462, Classroom Management EDUC-4470, Student Teaching Seminar Methods Core 7 hours

-EDUC-3332, Teaching Reading in the Content

-EDUC-3357, General Secondary Methods and Media

-4457, Content Area Methods (offered in major department)
+Teacher Education Program\: Professional Education Core ....
+22 hours EDUC-2200.
+Introduction to Education EDUC-2220, Psychoeducational Development EDUC-2222, Psychology of Individuals With Exceptionalities EDUC-3312, School as Community EDUC-4451, Philosophy of Education\\ EDUC-4455.
+Differentiated Instruction EDUC-4462, Classroom Management EDUC-4470, Student Teaching Seminar Methods Core ......
+7 hours EDUC-3332, Teaching Reading in the Content EDUC-3357, General Secondary Methods and Media 4457, Content Area Methods (offered in major department)